 What's going on? | Brazil in disbelief as Germany celebrateBrazilian fans watched in shock and horror as 0-1 became 0-2, 0-3, 0-4 and 0-5 in the space of six minutes.
 Disbelief turned to depression inside Belo Horizonte's superb stadium; with less than half an hour gone, Brazil's dreams of lifting the World Cup at home were in tatters.

-The players left the pitch amid a chorus of jeers at half-time and whatever Scolari said at the break, it had some impact as Brazil began brightly.
+The players left the pitch amid of chorus of jeers at half-time and whatever Scolari said at the break, it had some impact as Brazil began brightly.
 But beating Manuel Neuer proved much more difficult than finding a way past Julio Cesar and the Bayern keeper made two superb saves to deny the home team.

-Brazil's revival didn't last long anyway as substitute Andre Schurrle made it six and then seven, before a late consolation from Oscar which still received the biggest cheer of the night - probably pent-up tension and anger.
+Brazil's revival didn't last long anyway as substitute Andrea Schurrle made it six and then seven, before a late consolation from Oscar which still received the biggest cheer of the night - probably pent-up tension and anger.
 But this was a reverse of epic proportions, a loss to replace the Maracanazo in the history of the Selecao's most damaging defeats.
 A Mineirazo.

 And it's all down to Scolari.
 The Brazil boss must take the blame for most of what went wrong.
 Ask any Brazilian to name the nation's best goalkeeper and very few will say Julio Cesar, a player recently struggling at QPR.
-Then there was the absence of Atletico Madrid's in-form defender Joao Miranda and the clumsy handling of the Diego Costa case which saw Brazil lose perhaps their one world-class centre-forward to Spain.
-With Neymar out, Ronaldinho would have been useful too - even at the age of 34.
+Then there was the absence of Atletico Madrid's in-form defender Joao Miranda and the clumsy handling of the Diego Costa case which saw Brazil lose perhaps their one world-class striker to Spain.
+With Neymar out, Ronaldinho would have been useful too, even at the age of 34.
 He is a player who can provide a spark out of nothing - and Brazil have very few of those right now.

 The five-man midfield was woeful as Oscar dropped deep and was unable to get the ball, Hulk lost possession and added little defensively, while Bernard did absolutely nothing to show why Scolari had chosen him to stand in for Neymar.
 Paulinho, meanwhile, looks a million miles from the player who shone last summer in the Confederations Cup.